NY man in SEC fraud probe arrested over subpoena response

-NEW YORK, Jan 23 (Reuters) - A man suspected of fraudulently collecting money from investors to buy shares in big-name private companies was arrested on Thursday after failing to respond to subpoenas, the U.S. Securities and Exchange Commission said.
+NEW YORK (Reuters) - A man suspected of fraudulently collecting money from investors to buy shares in big-name private companies was arrested on Thursday after failing to respond to subpoenas, the U.S. Securities and Exchange Commission said.

 Anthony Coronati, of Staten Island, New York, was arrested after he did not respond to the SEC’s requests for documents and testimony and then ignored related a civil judgment against him, the SEC said in a statement.